Robb-Fr/PETApp-BeepBoop-Report/README.md

-# Secretstroll-BeepBoop-Report
+# PETApp-BeepBoop-Report
-Report for Secretstroll project of CS-523 Advanced Topics on Privacy Enhacing Technologies course at EPFL.
-Spring 2022.
+Report for a course project on App development in Python for Privacy Enhancing Technologies implementation.
+Not given at EPFL, not in SPRING lab either.
+Not Spring 2022.

 Synced with Overleaf project (why both repositories).

 See https://github.com/Robb-Fr/Secretstroll-BeepBoop for the code repository.